 1. Ovation Schooler Deluxe Riding Helmet – Best Overall

-For the best all-around riding helmet, we recommend the Ovation Girls’ Schooler deluxe riding helmet.
+For the best overall riding helmet, we recommend the Ovation Deluxe Schooler riding helmet.
 It offers ample protection with plenty of vents to keep your head cool.
 It’s very lightweight and has a low profile, so you won’t feel like you’re wearing a 10-gallon hat strapped to your head.

 You get many options with this helmet.
 There are quite a few colors to pick from.
 We like the color choices, but we’re not as thrilled with the many size options.
 Each size is fully adjustable with the adjustment dial, making it easy to customize the fit to your head.
 However, there are seven different sizes to pick from, so you’ll need to measure your head to be certain you get the right size.